 Even with a strategy in hand, it wasn’t always easy.
-During that intense three-year repayment period, Evan drove an old beater car, and his wife covered the rent, utilities, and groceries — without having anything extra to save.
+During that intense three-year repayment period, Walker drove an old beater car, and his wife covered the rent, utilities and groceries — without having anything extra to save.

-That’s a large reason Evan credits not only discipline but also a supportive spouse with the success.
+That’s a large reason Walker credits not only discipline but also a supportive spouse with the success.

-Now that he’s debt-free, Evan has the future in mind.
-He plans to “run a successful solo practice, support [his] family, and give.”
+Now that he’s debt-free, Walker has the future in mind.
+He plans to “run a successful solo practice, support [his] family and give.”